On the Evrard fibrant replacement of a functor

 There are apparently many different explicit constructions for that.
-We consider here the ``most economic construction'', due to Marcel Evrard [Ev1,2], which follows very closely the way of how a map of topological spaces is replaced by a Serre fibration, using the path space (we recall it below in the Introduction).

-Evrard claims in his Thesis [Ev1] (Chapter D, Example III 2c(iii)) that the corresponding functor $f_h\colon\mathscr{H}(f)\to\mathscr{D}$ (the ``fibrant replacement'' of $f$) is a fibration in his sense (what in particular means that is fulfills the assumptions of Quillen Theorem B).
-In this paper we provide a new direct proof of this result in Theorem \ref{theoreme}.
-The author uses this result in his paper in progress [Sh3], thus he thought it might make sense to write down a concise proof of this claim, for future references.
-As well, we prove a new refined version of it in Theorem \ref{theoremebis}.

-In fact, Evrard uses in his Thesis [Ev1] an intrinsic concept of homotopy equivalence of two functors $f,g\colon \mathscr{C}\to\mathscr{D}$, different from the common one used in [Q].
-Whence Quillen refers to the classifying spaces $B\mathscr{C}$ and $B\mathscr{D}$ and says that the functors $f,g$ are homotopy equivalent iff the corresponding maps $Bf,Bg\colon B\mathscr{C}\to B\mathscr{D}$ of topological spaces are homotopy equivalent, Evrard gives his definition in terms of categories.
-Namely, he constructs a ``free path'' category $\Lambda\mathscr{D}$, with two projections $p_0,p_1\colon\Lambda\mathscr{D}\to\mathscr{D}$ (the start and the end points of the path), and says that $f$ and $g$ are homotopy equivalent iff there is a functor $h\colon\mathscr{C}\to\Lambda\mathscr{D}$ such that $p_0\circ h=f$ and $p_1\circ h=g$.
-In a sense, this definition uses the ``right cylinder homotopy relation'' instead of the ``left cylinder homotopy relation'' used by Quillen.
-In fact, the two homotopy relations coincide, see Proposition \ref{prope1}.
+We consider here a construction of Marcel Evrard [Ev1,Ev2], which mimics the cocylinder factorization of a continuous map of topological spaces.
+His construction is based on a specific categorical model $\Lambda\mathscr{D}$ of the topological cocylinder $Y^{[0,1]}$.
+We shall review Evrard's construction and study in parallel a more economical version thereof.
+Our proof of its homotopical properties is completely new.
+We use on one side Rezk's notion of a {\it sharp map} of simplicial sets [Re], which we rename {\it simplicial $h$-fibration}, and on the other side Grothendieck-Maltsiniotis' theory of {\it aspherical functors}, cf. [Ma].